 Black walnut trees have a unique dark color.
 The heartwood, the center of the tree, ranges in color from dark chocolate brown to light greyish brown.
-It can even be purplish black.
-The sapwood, the outer part of the tree trunk where the tree’s nutrients are located, is white to yellowish gray or tan.
+The sapwood, the outer part of the tree trunk where the tree’s nutrients are located, is white to yellowish, gray, or tan.
 Because of its unique color, there is usually no need to stain or finish black walnut flooring.
 Most times only a clear coat sealer is applied to protect the wood and allow for the natural color to be displayed.

-Unlike other types of wood, the color of black walnut can lighten over time.
-Sunlight is the most common cause of this color change.
+Unlike other types of wood, the color of black walnut can lighten over time with sunlight being the most common cause of this color change.
 A proper sealer can help minimize the color lightening effect.
-Sometimes an oil finish is used to enhance the color of black walnut.
-The oil saturates the grain and brings out a slight honey tint in the wood.
+Sometimes an oil finish is used to enhance the color of black walnut considering oil saturates the grain and brings out a slight honey tint in the wood.

-Black walnut is a dense wood.
+Black walnut is a dense wood that is also very resistant to decay.
 On the Janka hardness test, a test used by placing a steel ball on the wood where force is applied until the ball is embedded halfway in the wood, black walnut falls between harder wood like black locust and softer woods such as chestnut.
-The force of the Janka test is measured in pounds-force (lbf.).
-Black walnut rates at 1,010 Janka.
-It is also very resistant to decay.
+The force of the Janka test is measured in pounds-force (lbf) with Black Walnut rating at 1,010 Janka.
 Its Janka ranking and resistance to decay makes black walnut a good choice for hardwood flooring.

-The grain of black walnut is usually straight.
-It can have slight curls or waves.
+The grain of black walnut is usually straight but may have slight curls or waves.
 Black walnut is usually recognized by its knots, crotches, and burls.
 Its unique combination of color and grain make it easily recognizable.

-Daily maintenance of black walnut is like other hardwoods.
+Daily maintenance of black walnut is similar to the maintenance required for other hardwood flooring types.
 It’s important to not let moisture damage the wood.
 Unlike other hardwoods, black walnut can be difficult to sand.
-Its density makes it easier for sander marks to show.
 If you choose to refinish your black walnut floor, you must sand it with a diagonal stroke and it is recommended that you use a multi-disc or hard plate sander.